charlesrocket/charlesrocket.github.io/_posts/2018-10-15-axe-gitian.md

 ### Transfer files

 Commit assertions from the box using `git` or use `vagrant scp` [plugin](https://github.com/AXErunners/axe-gitian#copying-files) to transfer data between the box and the host.

+**at the moment AXE is upgrading its protocol - will refresh this guide after v1.2.2 release**